betelab/Rub_scVital/README.md

 - `worflow/notebooks/`: Directory containing custom ipthon notebook for figure generation.
 - `results/`: Directory where output files will be saved.

+## Inital Analysis

+- `scanpyAnalysis`: Directory with python notebooks for all preliminary analysis of input data
+    - save scanpy `.h5ad` objects in `snakemake/resources/` to then run the snakemake pipeline

 ## Contributing

 We welcome contributions to improve this pipeline.
 Please fork the repository and submit a pull request with your changes.